billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Deleting a cookie using the Advanced Cookie Manager" src="images/image32.png" width="624.00" height="356.00" title="Deleting a cookie using the Advanced Cookie Manager">
     <br>
-  <figcaption>Image Caption: Deleting a cookie using the advanced cookie manager</figcaption>
+  <figcaption>Image Caption: Deleting a cookie using the Advanced Cookie Manager</figcaption>
 </figure>
 </div>